 - Herbal teas (non-caffeinated)

-A healthy liver cleanse should involve homemade meals using only fresh, organic ingredients.
+A healthy liver cleanse should involve homemade meals using only fresh, plant-based ingredients.
 Try using these recipes when undergoing a detoxification process.

 Dr. Group’s Liver Cleanse Soup